fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 This is also applicable for strings.

 ## Function
 Function is an important component in procedure oriented programming.
 Every program starts from "main" function, the starting point.
 In Youlang, the form of defining a function is almost the same as defining a closure.
 One function can have multiple return values (separated by commas).
 But actually, it is returning a tuple containing these values.
+The default way of passing arguments to parameters is by value.
+If you want to pass them by reference, simply add "&" before the parameter.

 The grammar is as follows:
 ```